 cluster.
 You specify a step that runs a script either when you create your cluster or you

 can add a step if your cluster is in the

 WAITING state.
 For more information

-about adding steps, go to Add Steps to a Cluster.
+about adding steps, go to Submit Work to a Cluster.
 For more information about running an interactive

 cluster, go to Interactive and Batch Hive Clusters.